 – MC: Thank you, Eagle Scout.
 I agree with your feelings and suggest that none are more qualified to impart this than those who wear the Eagle.
 I invite you and your fellow Eagles to the platform.

 – Eagle #3: The second obligation of an Eagle Scout is loyalty, without loyalty, all character lacks direction.
-An Eagle is loyal to his ideals.
+An Eagle is loyal to their ideals.
 May the blue of your Eagle badge always remind you to be loyal.

 Eagle #1: Mr. Chairman, if this candidate is willing and eager to accept the mantle of responsibility as well as the honor of the badge, then I will be satisfied and request that you proceed to administer the Eagle pledge.

 – MC: (to candidate) Are you ready and willing to accept these responsibilities and to adopt the Eagle pledge which I read to you at the beginning of this ceremony?

 Candidate: I am.

 – MC: Raise your hand in the Scout sign and repeat after me.
 (Repeats the Eagle pledge, line by line)

 – MC: Now, by virtue of the authority vested in me by the National Council of the Boy Scouts of America, I hereby award the rank of Eagle Scout to you.
 Since the parents of this Scout and their Scoutmaster have been so instrumental in their attaining the Eagle rank, I will ask that they come to the platform.
 (Proceed with presentation of award, certificate, and parents pins.)